lihaoyi/macropy/readme.md

     ...
 ```

+Where the line `from my_macro_module import macros, ...` is necessary to tell MacroPy which macros these module relies on.
+Multiple things can be imported from each module (the `...`) but `macros` must come first for macros from that module to be used.

-Any time any of these syntactic forms is seen, if a matching macro exists, the abstract syntax tree captured by these forms (the `...` in the code above) is given to the respective macro to handle.
-The macro can then return a new tree, which is substituted into the original code in-place.
+Any time any of these syntactic forms is seen, if a matching macro exists in any of the packages from which `macros` has been imported from, the abstract syntax tree captured by these forms (the `...` in the code above) is given to the respective macro to handle.
+The tree (new, modified, or even unchanged) which the macro returns is substituted into the original code in-place.

 MacroPy intercepts the module-loading workflow, via the functionality provided by [PEP 302: New Import Hooks](http://www.python.org/dev/peps/pep-0302/).
 The workflow is roughly: